daffychuy/jp-open-project/README.md

 ## Who is this for?
 Anyone who would use a dictionary for Japanese

+## Reporting an issue or a suggestion
+Please go to the gitlab repo (On the bottom of this README) issue tab to submit an issue or suggestion

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details